 To view Admin Activity logs, you must have one of the following IAM roles in the project that contains your audit logs:

 - Project Owner, Project Editor, or Project Viewer.
-For more information, see IAM Roles.
+For more information, see Basic roles.

 - The Logging Logs Viewer role.